What is a Breathwork Facilitator?

 • Create a container of trust and support while allowing the breather to lead their own process.

-• Stay attuned to trauma responses, guiding gently if emotional intensity arises.
+• Stay attuned to trauma responses, guiding gently as emotional intensity rise and fall.

-Act as a compassionate witness, allowing the breather to explore without interference..
+• Act as a compassionate witness, allowing the breather to explore.

 Teaching and Educating Clients